MikeyBurkman/cecil/README.md

 > ["hello","world"]["hello","world"]["hello","world"]
 ```

-Alternately, you can use cecil directly to launch your script:
+Alternately, you can use cecil directly to launch your script.
+No shebang is required in this case.
 ```sh
 cecil ./echoRepeat.js hello world
 > ["hello","world"]["hello","world"]["hello","world"]